atata-framework/atata.io/getting-started/set-up.md

 }
 ```

-To clean up the `AtataContext` do the following on the `TearDown` method:
+To clean up the `AtataContext` do the following in the `TearDown` method:

 ```cs
 [TearDown]